yistLin/prove-it/_posts/2019-11-08-prove-that-when-we-are-regenerated-or-born-again-we-become-mingled-with-gods-spirit.md

 ---
 layout: post
-title: "Prove that when we are regenerated or born again we become mingled with God's Spirit and the two become one"
+title: "Prove That When We Are Regenerated or Born Again We Become Mingled with God's Spirit and the Two Become One"
 tags: [mingle, Spirit, become one]
 categories: ["Three Parts of Man"]
 ---